KalikaDakshini/tds-proj-1/README.md

 # LLM App Builder — FastAPI

 This repository contains a small FastAPI application that exposes an API to **build** application artifacts using large language models (LLMs).
-The service accepts build requests that include a brief and a round identifier, and delegates orchestration to components under `app/` (models, prompts, services, routes).
+The service accepts build requests that include a task and a brief, builds an application, hosts it on Github, and deploys it to Github Pages

 This README explains the project layout, how to run the app locally, how to call the `/build` endpoint, and tips for development and deployment.